 Oral cancer involves the gradual mutation of healthy cells in your mouth and can occur a number of ways.
-Smoking plays a significant role in the many cases of oral cancer diagnosed each year, according to the Oral Cancer Foundation.
+Smoking plays a significant role in the many cases of oral cancer diagnosed each year.
 A University of California study showed that 8 out of 10 patients with oral cancer were smokers.
 Whenever you inhale, the harmful chemicals in tobacco smoke first pass through your mouth and throat before reaching your lungs.
 Through time and repeat exposure, these chemicals cause changes to your oral cavity, which can lead to oral cancer.

 Periodontal (Gum) Disease

 Periodontal disease, an infection of the gums and bone surrounding the teeth, comes from buildups of harmful oral bacteria and can lead to tooth loss.
 But bacteria are not the only culprits when it comes to gum disease.
-The CDC reports that smokers have more than twice the risk for gum disease compared to non-smokers.
+Smokers have more than twice the risk for gum disease compared to non-smokers.

 Smoking interferes with your immune system, making it difficult for your body to fight off conditions like gum infections.
 Periodontal treatment may not even have the same successful outcome for a smoker as a nonsmoker, because smoking makes it harder for your gums to heal.